 Option 1: Stay Outside Year-Round.
 If you live in Southern California or Florida, this one is probably pretty easy.
 You just do in January what you were doing in June.
 For those of us in the Mountains, Midwest, North, or Northeast, however, it isn’t so simple.
 Being outside on your bike at a minimum requires changing your setup and adapting some of our routes.
 Many cyclists move to fatter tires in the Winter or change bikes altogether to something that is made less for speed and aerodynamics and more for stability and lower-gearing.
 There are really two things to consider for winter riders in the North – one is temp, which can often be mitigated by the right clothing.
 The other is surface, which can only be safely mitigated by helping your bike adapt to ice and snow.
 Keep in mind that road shoulders may be much narrower as a result of snow, and what shoulders exist just might be covered with road salt which can create unpredictable soft patches.

 Regardless of what you decide to do outside, make sure you are dressing for the weather.
 This includes protecting yourself from cold as well as making sure your footing is good on ice.
-We recommend using layers, including outer windbreaking layers, middle thermal layers to keep you warm, and base layers which may include compression gear just to make sure the blood keeps flowing to your joints.
+We recommend using layers, including outer windbreaking layers that will keep the wind off of you, middle thermal layers to keep you warm, and base layers which may include compression gear just to make sure the blood keeps flowing to your joints.
 Once you have the gear, simply layer up or down for the weather — and don’t forget about covering your head and hands!

 Option 2: Spin Classes.
 Many triathletes swear by spin classes in winter, as a good spin class can give you leg strength as well as keep your heart rate high for an extended period of time.
 The sense of community in a spin class can be a motivator as well – where else can a husband and wife who might be of two different fitness levels sit side-by-side and enjoy the same workout.
 We are fans of spin classes, from the fat they burn to the sweat that they can give you.
 We also like that they require no investment in additional equipment, just a health club membership (which we know can add up quickly).
 Keep in mind, however, that a spin class can be highly-dependent on the instructor, and some instructors are a better fit for an individual than others.
 In the end, thought, a spin class is what you make of it, and if you want it to be an “A” workout, you can make it so.